beginnercodervortex/Voice-Controlled-RC-Car/README.md

 #  Voice-Controlled RC Car
 This project demonstrates foundational skills in embedded systems, mobile-to-hardware communication, and rapid prototyping using low-cost components.
 It features a minimal, efficient hardware setup and simple code logic, making it ideal for scalable IoT applications or beginner robotics projects.

-This project demonstrates the seamless integration of IoT microcontrollers with mobile apps.
+It also demonstrates the seamless integration of IoT microcontrollers with mobile apps.
 Built using NodeMCU, motor driver, and MIT App Inventor shows how human-robot communication doesn't need to be complicated whatsoever.
 ---

 ##  Features